mburuxx/alx-backend/README.md

-## Projects relating to using REST API
+## Projects relating to creating and use of APIs